Thiru-01/amst/README.md

 # AmSt
-*A messaging application which uses Firebase for backend*
+*A messaging application which uses Firebase for backend and Getx for statemanagement having minimalstic user interface*

+## Features
+1. Chatting with Peer
+2. Able to send image
+3. Notifications

+### Packages Used: